Categories

 Commodity and energy finance house of the year

 The winner of this category needs to demonstrate participation, in a key role, in a wide array of commodity deals over the past year to 18 months.
 Typically, the deals will involve investment in commodities infrastructure and facilities, or M&A-type investment.
 The submission should include several examples/case studies of innovative deals showcasing the entrant’s outstanding abilities in deal sourcing, structuring and/or placement over the past 12-18 months.
-The examples should demonstrate why each deal stood out, what was unique and innovative about it and what it achieved for the firm or client, or wider market.
+The examples should demonstrate why each deal stood out, what was unique and innovative about it and what it achieved for the firm or client, and, potentially, for the wider market.
 They should also show why the entrant’s role was key to the deal.

 Commodity broker of the year